SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-08-lessons-covid.md

 \mbox{Risk Ratio} = \frac{227}{14} = 16.2
 $$

-(TBD: And yeah, I oughta calculate a 95% confidence limit on that, using the fancy new [beta ratio stuff that I've been working on]({{ site.baseurl }}/beta-ratios/), right?)
+(TBD: And yeah, I oughta calculate 95% confidence limits on that, using the fancy new [beta ratio stuff that I've been working on]({{ site.baseurl }}/beta-ratios/), right?)

 Compared to the US, Japan is doing _fantastic!_  Everybody wears a mask, because that's